LoganSewell/Bug-Ranch-logan/README.md

    }
    ```
    Explain this code with your best vocabulary.
+   > This is a for loop that runs as long as forestNumber is less than areas.forests.
+   > While forestNumber starts at 0 and increases by 1 after each iteration.
+   > The loop will eventually stop when forestNumber reaches the value of areas.forests.
-   > It is iterating through the forests property of the areas object and pushing the string forest into an array named journey
+   > For the journey.push("forest"): when each loop iteration, the line adds the string "forest" to the journey array.

 5. Explain the value of the `database` variable in the **database** module.
 Be as comprehensive as possible.
-   > The database variable in the database module, is an array of objects.
+   > The database variable in the database module, is an object containing two arrays of objects.
 6. In the **drovers** module, there is a `hireDrovers()` function.
 You will notice the following code on that line - `(herdSize)`.
 What is that defining, and where does it get its value?
-   > It is defining a parameter, in which it gets its value from the argument passed through the function
+   > It is a parameter, for the hireDrovers function.
+When hireDrovers is called, the value passed in as herdSize will define how many cattle are in the herd that needs drovers.
+While the function herdSize is used to determine and calculated numberNeeded, which is the number of drovers required.
+Dividing herdSize by 10 assuming that one drover is needed per 10 cattle, and used to determine how many drovers need to be hired.

 ## When You Are Done